Mash and Mallow

 When you want a chilled whiskey, you want it to be, well, chilled.
 The debate between whiskey stones and ice often comes down to one simple question: which one actually gets the job done?
 While both will lower the temperature of your drink, they perform very differently.
 Let’s break down the two key factors, temperature and speed, to see how they stack up.
 This isn’t just about preference; it’s about the physics of cooling your favorite spirit, whether it’s a classic single malt or a fun, flavored whiskey like our Mash & Mallow S’mores.

-How Cold Do They Get?
+Just How Cold Do They Get?

 If your goal is a truly cold drink, ice is the undisputed winner.
 It’s simple science: ice cools whiskey far more effectively and can bring the temperature down much lower than stones can.
 Whiskey stones, typically made of soapstone or granite, just don’t have the same cooling power.
 They will take the edge off a room-temperature pour, but they rarely drop the temperature below 54°F (12°C).
 For some, that’s a perfect, gentle chill.
 But if you’re looking for that crisp, frosty feeling on a warm day, stones won’t deliver the same deep cold you get from a few solid ice cubes.
 The best method really depends on how cold you like your drink.

-How Fast Do They Work?
+How Quickly Do They Chill Your Drink?

 Speed is another area where ice has a clear advantage.
 Ice provides a quick, noticeable chill almost immediately after it hits the glass.
 The more surface area the ice has, the faster it works, which is why smaller or crushed ice cools a drink in seconds.
 Whiskey stones, on the other hand, offer a much slower, more gradual cooling effect.
 They are designed to provide a subtle chill without shocking the spirit.
 This means you’ll need to be a bit more patient.
 So, if you’ve just poured a glass and want it cold right now, ice is your best bet.
 If you prefer to sip slowly and let the temperature drop gently, stones can provide that more subtle cool.